Case Study: Managing Conflicting Constraints

 Let’s ditch the structural steel, and instead, make a 3D puzzle.
 A bunch of interlocking plates will make assembly easy.
 It will also achieve a fairly close alignment — almost by default.

-However, the 3D puzzle pieces can’t be the alignment.
+However, the 3D puzzle pieces can't be the alignment.
 For good alignment, we need fixed datums that are datums by definition.
-Puzzle pieces can interlock, and provide the end strength, but the cut edges do not make good datums.
-That will end up a mess.
+Puzzle pieces can interlock, and provide the end strength, but cut edges do not make good datums.
+That will end up as a mess.

 Welding will join all the pieces and solidify the assembly once the assembly is complete.
+The plates will then for a super rigid structure, and the interlocking bits all become one.

 Truth be told, because of the inconvenience in handling sand, he will try it without the sand first.
 Then, use the sand if we find the vibration objectionable.